Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Discussion

-Operators provide a different kind of interface.
-Because operators are parameterized by \textit{perceptual units}\footnote{here visual angle, but we hope by other perceptual units in the future, such as values in perceptually-uniform color spaces.} rather than screen pixels, they generalize across display context.
-And because operators are composable, complex tasks can be expressed as sequences of operations, each carrying a quantified cost.
+\textbf{What a fuller library would enable.} Operators could provide \chreplaced{an interface that ranking-based frameworks cannot}{a different kind of interface}.
+Because operators are designed to be parameterized by \textit{perceptual units}\footnote{here visual angle, but we hope by other perceptual units in the future, such as values in perceptually-uniform color spaces.} rather than screen pixels, they generalize across display context.
+And because operators are designed to be composable, complex tasks can be expressed as sequences of operations, each carrying a quantified cost.
 This composability opens several practical applications in visualization design.
 For instance, operators can serve as cost functions in a \textit{query planner}: given a dataset and an analytic goal, the planner enumerates candidate visualization designs, decomposes each into its operator sequence, and predicts a user's likely decoding path by balancing the cognitive cost of each operation against its expected informational gain.
 This differs from current ranking-based recommendation systems, in that the predicted error distribution tells the designer not just which option is better but \textit{by how much} and \textit{with what uncertainty}.
-The error measurements in this paper provide initial cost estimates; a fuller library (\Cref{sec:futurework}) would expand the space of tasks and chart types over which such a system can reason.
+Further, once operator-level error is established as a perceptual baseline, remaining error can be more readily attributed to non-perceptual sources such as task mistranslation, training effects, or elicitation artifacts~\mbox{\cite{sarma2024tasks}}.
+The error measurements in this paper provide initial cost estimates of five operators; a fuller library would expand the space of tasks and chart types over which such a system can reason.
+The experiments required to populate such a library constitute a research program comparable in scope to the channel-ranking studies that followed Cleveland and McGill~\cite{cleveland1984graphical}, reframed around reusable primitives whose compositions generate predictions beyond the conditions they were measured in.